dshetty100/Bikesharing/README.md

 ## Results

 ### 1. Customer Information
-The image below shows that more than 3/4 of the users are Subscribers, who make regular use of the bikes and are a predictable source of income for the program.
-Bikeshare program users are also predominantly male, at approximately 5/8 to only about 1/4 female.
+The image below shows that about 3/4 of the bike users are Subscribers, who use bike regularly.
+The bike users are also predominantly male, at approximately 5/8 to only about 1/4 female.
 The remaining 1/8 gender is unknown or undeclared.

 ![Figure1](/Images/customer_info.png)

 ### 2. Ride Starting Location
-The map below displays the bike stations from which recorded bike trips started.
-The size of the circles and darkness of the green indicate the relative number of trips started at those locations.
-It is apparent that the bulk of the bike trips are originating in the bustling commercial heart of Lower Manhattan, known for towering office buildings, densely packed residential skyscrapers, and entertainment venues.
-Bike usage is lower in the less densely packed surrounding neighborhoods.
+The map below shows the bike stations from where bike trips started.
+The size of the circles and darkness of the blue indicate the relative number of trips started at those locations.
+It is observed that the bulk of the bike trips originated from Lower Manhattan, which has a large population density.
+Bike usage is lower in the surrounding area which is less densely packed.

 ![Figure1](/Images/ride_starting.png)

 ### 3. Peak Hour Usage in August
-The chart below displays the number of bike rides initiated during each hour of the day, totaled across the entire month of August.
-We can see peak usage during morning rush hour and end-of-workday commute times.
-What is also of note is the low-usage hours between 2 AM and 5 AM.
-These hours would be the best times to conduct bike repairs and redistribution of bikes from full stations to less-full stations.
+The chart below displays the number of bike rides initiated during each hour of the day for the month of August.
+One observes that the buke usage peaks during morning rush hour and evening end-of-workday commute times.
+The usage is low between 2 AM and 5 AM.
+This would be the best times to conduct bike repairs and redistribution of bikes from full stations to less-full stations.

 ![Figure1](/Images/peak_hour.png)

 ### 4. Checkout Times for Users
-This graphing of number of trips by duration show that the vast majority of trips taken on CitiBike bikes are under an hour in length.
-More specifically, most trips are under a half-hour in length, with a swift dropoff in number of rides over an hour in length.
+The checkout times for users graph shows that the majority of trips taken are under an hour in length.
+More specifically, the trips are under a half-hour in length, with a significant drop in number of rides over an hour in length.

 ![Figure1](/Images/tripduration_usage.png)

 ### 5. Checkout Time by Gender
-This breakdown of number of rides by duration, separated by gender, makes it even more apparent how many more rides are taken by male-identifying customers.
+The checkout time by gender graph shows that the bike rides are mostly taken by male customers.

 ![Figure1](/Images/tripduration_gender.png)

 ### 6. Trips by Weekday Per Hour
-A heatmap also helps show weekly usage patterns.
-Once again we can see the heavy bike usage during weekday commute times, and weekend usage is spread throughout the middle of the day.
-An interesting anomaly is the relatively low bike usage during Wednesday's end-of-day commute.
-It could be useful to explore reasons for this (system outage, Wednesday holidays in August, something less obvious?), but it could just be an arbitrary anomaly.
-Also, we can still see that low-usage time in the early morning hours, every day of the week.
+The heatmap for trips by weekday per hour shows that the bikes ar heavyly used during weeday commute times and also during weekend throughout the middle of the day.
+One also observes that the usage is low in the early morning hours, every day of the week.

 ![Figure1](/Images/heatmap_1.png)